LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     Once created, you will not take any direct actions with this repository; it needs to be there for the GitHub to use as you progress through the steps.

-    :material-skip-forward: To skip the detailed section, click on [Fork LoopWorkspace](#fork-loopworkspace)
+    :material-skip-forward: To skip the detailed instructions, click on [Fork LoopWorkspace](#fork-loopworkspace)

 Open your github.com URL (this is `https://github.com/username`), where you replace `username` with the name you chose above.